javigh193/juicer/README.md

 This pattern consists in boilerplating how a certain kind of object should be created inside a <b>factory object</b> and then instanciating particular cases according to the requirements in each call to said factory.

 In this project this pattern is applied to the creation of the different forms used in it.

+---> Diagram here explaining how it is done <-----